-As long as we furiously try to motivate others to make what we have deemed to be improvements for them, we will fail.
+As long as we furiously try to motivate others to make what we have deemed to be improvements, we will fail.
 Not only is the idea of motivating others laughable, but we also have no business constructing a list of goals for someone else.
 You can’t drive me to do a damn thing, and this isn’t because I’m more stubborn or obstinate than anyone else; I can’t motivate you either.

-If Ann doesn’t think that her uncontrolled diabetes is having any adverse effects on her wellbeing, I’m not going to be able to convince her otherwise.
-I can yammer on about strokes and kidney disease and nonhealing wounds until my jaws seize up and Ann is going to look at me like I’m insane and wander away for a nice lunch of cookies and soda.
+If Ann doesn’t think that her uncontrolled diabetes has any adverse effects on her wellbeing, I’m not going to be able to convince her otherwise.
+I can yammer on about strokes and kidney disease and nonhealing wounds until my jaws seize up, and Ann is going to look at me like I’m insane and wander away for a nice lunch of cookies and soda.
 Ann, it turns out, prioritizes eating cheaply and enjoying the foods that she considers tasty way above getting her diabetes under control.
 Ann does not have any kidney disease, and she doesn’t have any nonhealing wounds today.
 She has no reason to believe that it will be any different tomorrow or next week or next month.
 I could give her a $50 gift card for getting her labs done or seeing a dietitian, but Ann might not feel like $50 is enough for the hassle.
 Even if she does decide to go ahead and take that $50, what will change based on her lab results or her visit with the dietitian?
-Odds ratios and prediction would tell you what the chance is that Ann will both take the offer of $50 in exchange for behavior and will make a positive change to her lifestyle as a result of this encounter.
+Odds ratios and prediction would tell you what the chance is that Ann will both take the offer of $50 in exchange for behavior and make a positive change to her lifestyle due to this encounter.
 It is very, very low.